julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/application/application.md

 ## Additional Links

-- [Plugins in Depth](https://vuejs.org/v2/guide/plugins.html#ad) Learn more about plugins and how to create your owns
+- [Plugins in Depth](https://vuejs.org/v2/guide/plugins.html#ad) Learn more about plugins and how to create your owns.
-- [Splitting Components](https://nullcast.io/split-vue-js-components-into-multiple-files/) Split components into multiple files
+- [Splitting Components](https://nullcast.io/split-vue-js-components-into-multiple-files/) Split components into multiple files.
-- [Vue CLI](https://cli.vuejs.org/guide/) Read more about this useul tool
+- [Vue CLI](https://cli.vuejs.org/guide/) Read more about this useul tool.